Kamal Basu: Career in politics and social life

 At an early age, he joined the Communist Party of India and became a Member of Parliament for the Lok Sabha, from West Bengal's Diamond Harbour in the South 24 Parganas district in 1952.
 In 1964, when CPI split up, he joined the Communist Party of India (Marxist).
 He was associated with the CPI(M) for over four decades.

 Later life

 He became Calcutta's mayor in 1985.
 He was also actively associated with the establishment of Salt Lake Stadium, as a founder secretary of the society for sports and stadium.
 He used to make on-the-spot supervisions during its construction.
 He was also a patron of the Mohun Bagan club.

 During the Sino-Indian War of 1962, he fought a legal battle on behalf of his Communist Party of India comrades who had been detained by the Government of India, on suspected loyalties.

-He efforts were instrumental in saving the Shobhabazar Rajbari, often described as the native Town Hall, from destruction.
+His efforts were instrumental in saving the Shobhabazar Rajbari, often described as the native Town Hall, from destruction.